Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- In six matchups against the Rams, Garoppolo averaged 258.2 passing yards per game, 27.7 yards above his over/under for Sunday.
+- Garoppolo's 258.2 passing yards per game in six matchups against the Rams are 25.7 more yards than his over/under in Sunday's game.

-- Garoppolo threw a touchdown pass five times and multiple TDS three times over three of those games against the Rams.
+- Garoppolo had one touchdown pass five times and multiple TDs three times against the Rams.

 - Note: Garoppolo's stats vs. Rams date back to 2016.